Upgrading a Database

 You can set a preferred time and day of the week for future maintenance jobs to be scheduled.
 This does not reschedule maintenance jobs that are already scheduled on the Maintenance tab.

 When an upgrade or maintenance becomes available, Capella attempts to schedule the maintenance at your preferred time and day of the week.
 The preferred time is not a guarantee.
-If it is not possible to schedule the maintenance at your preferred time, the cluster is scheduled at any time within the maintenance window.
+If it is not possible to schedule the maintenance at your preferred time, the database is scheduled at any time within the maintenance window.

 To set a preferred maintenance day and time for all upcoming jobs: